conniec218/hoth-7-api-workshop/README.md

 **Slides:** https://tinyurl.com/apislides

+**Link to the Google Maps API:** https://developers.google.com/maps/documentation/

 # Let's Begin :)
 Today, you will learn how to use a JSON object and integrate it into a simple webpage that uses Google Maps API.
+Today, we'll be learning how to use the Google Maps API specifically for JavaScript (documentation here: https://developers.google.com/maps/documentation/javascript/tutorial).
+Documentation will be your best friend when using APIs!

 # JSON
 Now what exactly is JSON?
 JSON stands for JavaScript Object Notation.
 What this does is allow us to send and receive data in a way that both the server and user can use.
 JSON works for any programming language, making it super versatile and useful.